Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Introduction and Statements of Results

-2mm According to Theorems \ref{th:1} and \ref{th:1_2} if (H) holds, then $\bar a(x) \asymp x/m(x)$ as $x\to\infty$ (i.e., the ratio of two sides of it is bounded away from zero and infinity), which entails some regularity of $a(x)$ like the boundedness of $\bar a(y)/ \bar a(x)$ for $1\leq x\leq y\leq 2x$, while in general $\bar a(x)$ may behave very irregularly as will be exhibited by an example (see Section 6.2).
+2mm According to Theorems \ref{th:1} and \ref{th:1_2}, if (H) holds, then $\bar a(x) \asymp x/m(x)$ as $x\to\infty$ (i.e., the ratio of two sides of it is bounded away from zero and infinity), which entails some regularity of $\bar a(x)$ like its being almost increasing (i.e., $\bar a(y)/ \bar a(x)$ is bounded away from zero if $y>x$ and $x$ is large enough), while in general $\bar a(x)$ may behave very irregularly as will be exhibited by an example (see Section 8.2).